Short-Term Programs Abroad

 Procedures for participating in or initiating a short term program abroad

 - For program leaders (faculty or staff): Any class or activity that takes Richmond students abroad for any purpose needs to be registered with the Office of International Education (OIE) and reviewed by the International Education Committee (IEC) several months prior to departure.
-Program leaders should review the information provided about taking students abroad and then contact Chris Klein, associate director of study abroad, for details on the process.
-All of the examples of short-term prorgrams listed below require registration with the OIE and review by the IEC.
+Program leaders should review the information provided about taking students abroad and then contact Patrick Schweiger, study abroad manager, for details on the process.
+All of the examples of short-term programs listed below require registration with the OIE and review by the IEC.

 Types of short-term programs